mikeperry-tor/mission-improbable/README.md

 Tor-enabled gapps capable Copperhead image that is signed with your own keys for verified boot.

-WARNING: Until we have a re-signed recovery with a custom release key, updates to the copperhead OS will not be possible without a full re-flash.
-Since verified boot is enabled, this will require a factory reset!
-This will be true for all devices initially installed *without* a re-signed recovery image, even if one becomes available later.
-See TODOs for more info.
+WARNING: In order to apply updates, you will need a way to create a new system image for that update with the Google Apps installed.
+We don't have a way to do this right now without using a secondary device to apply the gapps to and extract the system partition, since updating the system.img will break verified boot and/or cause a factory reset.
+Ideally, we would create a way to apply gapps to a system.img on the host that we could flash through the recovery as part of a re-signed update, but we don't have that done yet.

 ## Prerequisites

 You need a recent fastboot and adb from the command line tools package at the